arienshibani/keycloak-nin-autolink/README.md

 ### Prerequisites

-- Java 17 or higher
+- Java 17 or higher (tested with Java 17, 21, and 24)
 - Maven 3.6 or higher
 - Docker (for building the custom Keycloak image)

+**Note:** If you're using Java 24, the tests use a simplified approach to avoid compatibility issues with Mockito/ByteBuddy.
+The main functionality works perfectly with all Java versions.

 ### Build Steps